Israel's Judgement

 Times of the Gentiles

 The destruction of Jerusalem was a vindication of Jesus' ministry.
-It was also the beginning of time of judgement for Israel.
+It was also the beginning of a season of troubles for Israel.
 After warning Christians to escape Jesus said,

 For this is a time of punishment in fulfilment of all that has been written.
 There will be great distress in the land and wrath against this people.
 They will fall by the sword and will be taken as prisoners to all the nations.
 Jerusalem will be trampled on by the Gentiles until the times of the Gentiles are fulfilled (Luke 21:22-24).

-This tribulation of the Jews was a judgement for their refusal to accept Jesus.
-By rejecting Jesus, they also rejected the remedy of the cross and insisted on being treated under the old order.
+This tribulation of the Jews was the consequence of their refusal to accept Jesus.
+Unfortunately, by rejecting Jesus, they also rejected the remedy of the cross and insisted on being treated under the old order.
 They committed a terrible sin and rejected the forgiveness that is available through the blood of Jesus.
-Therefore, their judgement can only come to an end when the wrath of God is satisfied.
+Therefore, their desolation will only end when they repent of their rebellion against Jesus.
 The Jews had more privileges than any other nation, so they will have more troubles than any other nation.
-They will only come to an end, when their judgement is complete.
+Their troubles will only come to an end, when they acknowledge Jesus to be their messiah.

 By rejecting Jesus, the Jews also rejected the Holy Spirit.
 However, we can only be born again, by the power of the Spirit.
 By rejecting the Holy Spirit, the Jews cut themselves off from the bearer of salvation.
-Jesus also spoke of the Times of the Gentiles to warn that during this time of judgement, most Jews would be unable to receive the gospel.
-The Jews will only be converted in mass when their time of judgement has come to an end and the Holy Spirit can touch their hearts (Rom 11:25,26).
+Jesus also spoke of the Times of the Gentiles to warn that during their time of desolation, most Jews would be unable to receive the gospel.
+The Jews will only be converted in mass when they open their hearts to Jesus and the Holy Spirit can touch their hearts (Rom 11:25,26).

-The fate of Jerusalem should be a warning to the institutional church.
+The fate of Jerusalem should be a warning to the church.
 It cannot assume that because it has been blessed in the past, and is called the church, that it will continue to be blessed in the future.
 Gods blessing depends on obedience.
 For any disobedient organisation, time eventually runs out.
-God did not hesitate to destroy Jerusalem, so he will have no qualms about destroying a church that ignores his warning and persists in disobeying his word.
+God allowed the destruction of Jerusalem, so he will have no qualms about allowing the collapse of a church that ignores his warning and persists in disobeying his word.

 Power to Satan

-When the Jews came under judgement, God used (allowed) Satan to implement their punishment.
-God has allowed him to use the nations to chastise the people of Israel.
-This explains why Satan is so active in the world, despite the victory of the cross.
+The desolation of the Jews explains why Satan is so active in the world, despite the victory of the cross.
 When Jesus died upon the cross, the devil was totally and fully defeated.
 He was cast out of heaven (Rev 12:13) and can only continue to function on earth if he can deceive people into rejecting the gospel.
-However he does have one last, major, legal right on earth.
-Satan has had the right to execute judgement on Israel by working evil that will affect them.
-He has the right to use the nations to for this purpose.
+However, he does have one last, major, legal right on earth.
+Satan has had the right to execute the penalties of the law against Israel by working evil that will affect them.
+He has the right to use the nations for this purpose.
 Furthermore, because the Jews had been scattered among the nations, he has been able to do this work in all the nations.

 Israel Scattered and Hidden